Nati23A/Video-Game-Industry-Analysis/README.md

 ![Video_Game_Industry_Analysis (1)](https://github.com/Nati23A/Video-Game-Industry-Analysis/assets/95759921/f57725df-548e-4167-b393-4fd1dac43b70)
 ## Project's Goal
-Explore a video games sales dataset using Python for data cleanups and some plots, and then used Tableau for further visualization.
+Explore the video games sales dataset using Python for data cleanups and some plots to  get a general feel for the data, then use Tableau for further visualization.

 ## Languages
 I used Python, and these specific libraries: